Trauma and healing in the body

 —Body-centered choice: making conscious choices about how to move your own body, to help strengthen a sense of agency and self-determination that trauma can diminish.

-—Interoception: paying attention to sensations in your body connected to what is going on in the present moment, since trauma can compromise your ability to do this.
+—Interoception: paying attention to sensations in your body connected to how you are moving it and being in it in the present moment, since trauma can compromise your ability to feel this.

 —Attending to the passage of time, and creating rhythms of movement: to reactivate the parts of the brain that perceive time passing, which are often weakened by trauma; and

 —Present-moment awareness: to heal the ways that trauma repeatedly takes you out of the present and back into the traumatic past.
 Studies have found that mindfulness has enormous benefits for physical and mental health more generally as well.